FlipsideCrypto/ethereum-models/models/doc_descriptions/Lending/lender.md

-{% docs lender %}
+{% docs depositor %}

-Its the address of the user who is lending or withdrawing, depending on the action.
+Its the address of the user who is depositing for lending or withdrawing, depending on the action.

 {% enddocs %}